canada-ca/design-system/survey/access-results.md

 ## Current quarterly resultats

 ### GC TSS Results Navigator  New - May 2024
-As of May 2024, you can explore quarterly results from the survey online.
+As of June 2024, you can explore quarterly results from the survey online.

 <!--[GC TSS Results Navigator](https://analytics-analytique.tbs.alpha.canada.ca/en/) (available from the GC network only)-->